 When she decides to seek publication for her writings, she submits them under the name of “A. Hadley” knowing they would be disregarded as the ramblings of a woman, if her full name were to be used.
 Has Adelaide become a brave and spunky woman ahead of her time, or has she become “an unwomanly meddler in men’s affairs”?
 That’s for you to decide.

 What Empty Things Are These is a wonderful story of historical fiction, but is told in the cumbersome language of 1860s London.
 There is far too much description for my taste, but the history, as well as the strength of character of these women is there.

 What Makes This Book Reviewer Grumpy?

-- Consistently using “further” instead of “farther” – they are not interchangeable;
+- Consistently using “further” instead of “farther” – in American English, they are not interchangeable;

 - misplacement of the word “only” within sentences;